nguyenq/tess4j/README.md

 [Development with Tess4J in NetBeans, Eclipse, and Command-line](http://tess4j.sourceforge.net/tutorial/)

+## Mac Users
+For MacOS users, [there is a library](https://github.com/EasyG0ing1/FixTess4j4Mac) available that will help you add the required C library into Tess4j, which will prevent the no resource available error.

 ## Contributors

 A big thanks to GitHub and all of Tess4J's contributors.